GabrielleMejia/JML-Exercises/Exercises Key/PostConEx1Key.md

 	return A;
 }
 ```
 Now that we have our function, we want to determine any preconditions and postconditions, so what do we know needs to be true of the area of a rectangle?
 Firstly, we know that area can never be negative nor zero.
-Secondly, we also know that in terms of the code, we are returning an integer value, so we have to ensure that w*h do not exceed the range of the type int.
+Secondly, we also know that in terms of the code, we are returning an integer value, so we have to ensure that `w*h` do not exceed the range of the type `int`.
 So we can write:
 ```Java
 //@ requires w > 0 & h > 0;
 //@ requires w < Integer.MAX_VALUE & h < Integer.MAX_VALUE;